 An e-learning platform needs some core features to function well and make the experience convenient for learners.

 For secure access to the website, the login and registration feature is necessary.
 Registration and login through Gmail and social media accounts like Facebook and Twitter will make things convenient for users.

 2. User Profile

-Learners profile with name, profile picture, and dashboard for ongoing, finished, and saved courses will be convenient to the students.
+Learner’s profile with name, profile picture, and dashboard for ongoing, finished, and saved courses will be convenient for the students.
 On the other hand, the instructor profile page could include sections for their skills, degrees, and dashboards for their published courses.